-Despite being the end point of one of the best hikes on the Isle of Skye, Spar Cave is a place that many visitors to Scotland’s most popular island will have never heard of before.
-This hidden wonder can only be reached at certain times of day so a visit requires a fair bit of pre-planning.
+Despite being the endpoint of one of the best hikes on the Isle of Skye, Spar Cave is a place that many visitors to Scotland’s most popular island will have never heard of before.
+This hidden wonder can only be reached at certain times of the day so a visit requires a fair bit of pre-planning.
 That and a sense of adventure of course!

 Spar Cave is located near Elgol, most well known for its popular wildlife-spotting boat trips that leave daily in peak season.
 It has some of the best coastline that the island offers and on a day with good weather, you can bask on the rocks and watch the seals frolic in the water around you.
 It is a worthy day out in its own right.
 In my opinion though, 80m deep Spar Cave is the best reason to make the windy journey down into Elgol.

 - A Guide to Walking on the Isle of Skye

 - Surviving the Isle of Skye’s Bad Step

 - Sligachan Bridge, Isle of Skye: The Legend of Eternal Youth

 This post contains affiliate links.
 If you use them, I will receive a small commission at no extra cost to you.

 Although Spar Cave is the most commonly used name for this hidden gem, its true Gaelic title is Slochd Altimen, which means Nursing Cave.
 This dates back from the 9th century where legend has it that a local princess fell in love with the son of a rival chief who was found shipwrecked.

 Nothing could stop the force of their love and despite the fact that their fathers were sworn enemies, the princess followed her heart, eventually giving birth to a child.
 Knowing that there would be serious consequences if her father found out, she concealed the baby in a cave to keep it safe until the feud was over.